-We will show that there are infinitely many local fermion symmetries hidden in the Nicolai model.
-We need some preparation. \begin{defn} Take any $k,l\in\Z$ such that $k<l$ and the finite interval $\Ikl$ defined in \eqref{eq:Ikl}.
-Let $f$ be a $\{-1, +1\}$-valued sequence on the finite interval $\Ikl$.
-For any consequent triplet $\{2i-1,\; 2i,\; 2i+1\}\subset \Ikl$ ($i\in\Z$) assume that neither
+We will show that there are infinitely many local fermionic symmetries hidden in the Nicolai model.
+To this end, we need some preparation. \begin{defn} Take any finite interval $\Ikl$ defined in \eqref{eq:Ikl}.
+Let $f$ be a $\{-1, +1\}$-valued sequence on $\Ikl$.
+For any consecutive triplet $\{2i-1,\; 2i,\; 2i+1\}\subset \Ikl$ ($i\in\Z$) assume that neither

 nor